JeremieCrinon/login/README.md

 - React (JavaScript)
 - SwiftUI (Swift) - For iOS, iPadOS, macOS, and WatchOS
 - An Android version (don't know which language or framework I will use)

+## Contributing
+I am all open to contributions, but I will not accept PRs in other frameworks/languages than the one already in the project or in the [Planned frameworks to add section](#planned-frameworks-to-add).